mnemnion/orb/doc/md/Orbit/codeblock.md

 # Code Block Module

-   Code blocks are the motivating object for Grimoire.
-Perforce they will do a lot of the heavy lifting.
+   Code blocks are the motivating object for Grimoire\.
+Perforce they will do a lot of the heavy lifting\.

- From the compiler's perspective, Code, Structure, and Prose are the three basic genres of Grimmorian text.
-In this implementation, you may think of Code as a clade diverged early from both Structure and Prose, with some later convergence toward the former.
+ From the compiler's perspective, Code, Structure, and Prose are the three basic genres of Grimmorian text\.
+In this implementation, you may think of Code as a clade diverged early from both Structure and Prose, with some later convergence toward the former\.

- Specifically, Structure and Prose will actually inherit from Block, and Code block, name notwithstanding, merely imitates some behaviours.
+ Specifically, Structure and Prose will actually inherit from Block, and Code block, name notwithstanding, merely imitates some behaviours\.

 ## Fields